bisterix-studio/parley/docs/how-to-guides/how_to_create_condition_node.md

 ![Condition Node Editor Add Condition](images/how_to_create_condition_node/condition_node_editor_add_condition.png)

 - Select a fact using the dropdown.
-In this case, we will select the `Jonny gave coffee` fact.
+In this case, we will select the `Alice gave coffee` fact.
 Facts are manually defined scripts that execute when a condition is evaluated and return a value to be checked later in the condition.